Robert Blair (badminton)

-Robert Blair (born 7 August 1981) is a Scottish badminton player.
+Robert James Blair (born 7 August 1981) is a Scottish born badminton player who represented Scotland and England at international level.

+Biography

 Blair was born in Scotland, but after attending Loughborough University in Leicestershire, he competed for England from 2001 until 2010, except at the Olympic Games, where Scotland and England are both parts of the Great Britain and Northern Ireland team.
 His main motivation for changing nation was the prospect of medals at the Commonwealth Games.